CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It excludes the file `connection.php` in the file `student.php`.

-/// type=SS, answer=[3]
+/// type=MS, answer=[2,4]

-In `student.php`, which statement correctly describes `CREATE TABLE IF NOT EXISTS` on line 4?
+In `student.php`, which statements correctly describe `CREATE TABLE IF NOT EXISTS` on line 4?

+- It throws an error if the table name already exsits.

-- It shows the list of tables with the name `students`.
+- It does not throw an error if the table name already exists.

 - It creates the table if the table name `students` already exists.

 - It creates the table if the table name `students` does not exist.

 - It modifies the table if the table name `students` does not exist.

-- It duplicates the table if the table name `students` already exists.

 /// type=SS, answer=[1]